Dietitian Blog, MNT Guidelines, Professional Development | Feb 23 2021

 Reading research articles is hardly anyone’s favorite pastime.
 But if you are looking for the latest and greatest information, peer-reviewed journal articles will likely be your best source.
 Instead of sifting through stacks of research, look for review articles.
 These will oftentimes summarize results from several studies.
 Review articles certainly don’t replace original research articles, but they provide a good overview.

-Dietitians On Demand is a nationwide staffing company for registered dietitians, specializing in short-term, temporary and permanent-hire positions in acute care, long term care and food service positions.
-Check out our job openings, or request your coverage today!
+Dietitians On Demand is a nationwide staffing and recruiting company for registered dietitians, specializing in short-term, temporary, and permanent-hire positions in acute care, long-term care, and food service.
+We’re dedicated to dietitians and helping them enhance their practice and excel in the workplace.
+Check out our job openings, request your coverage, or visit our store today!

 Who we are